 To ensure the safety and security of Band members and local communities, the Mille Lacs Band has a Tribal Police Department, which began in 1984 with one officer and has grown to employ over 20 full-time officers.
 The Tribal Police Department is located in the Mille Lacs Band Government Center.

-According to Minnesota Statute 626.90, the boundaries of the reservation are defined by the Treaty of February 22, 1855.
+According to Minnesota Statute 626.90, the Tribal Police Department’s jurisdiction is tied in part to the boundaries of the reservation as defined by the Treaty of February 22, 1855.
 The 1855 reservation includes the townships of Kathio, South Harbor and Isle Harbor in Mille Lacs County.
-Additional Mille Lacs Band trust lands are located in Aitkin and Pine counties.
+Additional Mille Lacs Band trust lands are located in Aitkin and Pine counties and considered informal reservations.

 District I main office:

 ALU Room #109